donghwan-shin/reengineering-week1-lab/README.md

 More information about PyCharm UI is available [here](https://www.jetbrains.com/help/pycharm/guided-tour-around-the-user-interface.html).

-## Jupyter Notebooks
+## 4. Jupyter Notebooks

 Jupyter Notebook is a web-based interactive development environment.
+- If you are already familiar with Jupyther Notebooks, you can skip the rest of this section.

-Often we will give you a Jupiter Notebook file (`.ipynb`) for each lab session.
+Often we will give you a Jupiter Notebook file (`.ipynb`) for each hands-on exercise.
 You should know how to run a Jupyter Notebook file.

 In fact, it's simple.
 You can simply double-click a Jupyter Notebook file to open it in PyCharm.